Jasonzhou97/tp/docs/UserGuide.md

 Edits the reservation with the specified `RESERVATION_ID`.

 Format: `edit [RESERVATION_ID] n/[NAME] p/[PHONE_NUMBER] date/[DATE] time/[TIME] duration/[DURATION] pax/[NUMBER_OF_PEOPLE] table/[TABLE_NUMBER] t/[TAG_1] t/[TAG_2] `

-* RESERVATION_ID: Identifier combining today's or tomorrow's date (DDMMYYYY) with the unique last 4 digits of the customer's phone number and time of reservation in HHMM format (e.g., 1803202512341200 for a booking on March 18, 2025 at 1200, with phone ending in 1234).
-* NAME: Name of the person making the reservation (string)
-* PHONE_NUMBER: Contact number of the person making the reservation
-* DATE: Date of reservation in DD/MM/YYYY format (e.g., 01/03/2025 for March 1, 2025)
-* TIME: Time of reservation in 24-hour HHMM format (e.g., 1800 for 6:00 PM)
-* DURATION: Duration of reservation in hours (maximum 2 hours)
-* NUMBER_OF_PEOPLE: Number of people for the reservation (integer)
-* TABLE_NUMBER: Assigned table number/code for the reservation
-* TAG: tags to categorize the reservation (e.g., regular, event, birthday)

 Examples:
 * `edit 1803202512341230 n/John Doe p/98761234 date/18/03/2025 time/1800 duration/2 pax/2 table/A1 t/regular t/event`